 You should receive confirmation from each company that the alert has been added.
 If not, you can contact each agency individually to confirm that the alert is on file their files.

-An initial security alert will remain on your report for twelve months.
+An initial security alert will remain on your report for one year.
 You can request a free copy of your report when you add the alert so that you can review it carefully and determine whether there are any signs of identity theft.

 Keep in mind that each credit reporting agency may have slightly different information, so you will want to review all three credit reports.

 Along with adding the initial alert, Experian will automatically opt you out of receiving pre-approved offers for six months.